Frequently Asked Questions

 What is 3D Mammography?

-3D Mammography (formally known as Tomosynthesis) is the latest breast cancer detection tool.
-It is similar to standard “2D” mammography but multiple 2D images are taken at different angles
+Formally known as Tomosynthesis, Automated 3D Ultrasound Mammography (ABUS) is the latest breast cancer detection tool.
+It is similar to standard “2D” mammography but multiple 2D images are taken at different angles.

 Why is 3D Mammography important?

 In standard 2D mammography, the structures of the breast are all imaged from the same angle so masses and abnormalities may be hidden by normal tissues.
 This is particularly problematic in women with dense breast tissue.
 In addition, normal structures can be superimposed on each other and appear to represent an abnormality when none is present.
 With 3D mammography, the images that are taken at multiple different angles are processed by a sophisticated computer system that creates one 2D image for every millimeter of breast tissue.
 That means that although we only take 9 images we typically are able to get 60 individual “slices” through the breast tissue which can significantly decrease the problems with overlapping tissues.